bettybicebea/ITALIC/README.md

 python eval.py
 ```

 The evaluation runs at few-shot by default.
-If you want to evaluate your models in a zero-shot setting, please comment the *few_shot_file* line in the config.yaml file.
+If you want to evaluate your models in a zero-shot setting, please set the _few_shot_file_ line as _None_ in the config.yaml file.

 ### Dataset Sources